simonsobs/nemo/examples/AdvACT/README.md

   most useful for testing purposes.
 To see this in action, see `MF_AdvACT_multiScale_tileDeck_hybrid_quick.yml`.

-Additionally, if `useMPI: True` is found in the .par file, the `nemo` scripts should be launched with `mpirun`, e.g.,
+Additionally, if `useMPI: True` is found in the .yml file, the `nemo` scripts should be launched with `mpirun`, e.g.,

 ```